josel82/tech-notes/Linux/PATH.md

 ```

-and I try to run it, I would optain:
+and I try to run it, I would obtain:
 ```bash
 hello
 ```